ajahne/blog/_drafts/2020-2-4-removing-duplicates-from-array.md

 }
 ```

-Again we can run this code to see the results
+Again we can run this code to see the results.
 ```javascript
 const a = [1,1,2,3,3,4,4,5,5];
 const b = [2,3,3,1,2,7,5,5,4,9,4,14];